thejsj/rethinkdb-proxy/README.md

 |--------------------|-------------------------|-------------|--------------------------------------------------------------|
 | `rdbPort`          | `--rdb-host`            | `localhost` | [connect](http://www.rethinkdb.com/api/javascript/connect/) |

-Host in which RethinkDB is running
+Host in which RethinkDB is running.

 ### Databases <a name='dbs'></a>